Saturday, January 2, 2016

 Aroma and Flavor – 2 out of 3 mugs

 When opening the bottle, the aroma was commercial.
-That means it just had more of a sugar coated wintergreen aroma and a hint to an unknown spice.
-At first drink, it really was overly carbonated and wintergreen was the dominant flavor.
-The aftertaste is a bit metallic.
+That means it had a more sugar-coated wintergreen aroma and a hint of an unknown spice.
+At first drink, it really was overly carbonated, and wintergreen was the dominant flavor.
+The aftertaste is metallic.

 Head – 2 out of 3 mugs

-The head is not the best yet it does foam up well.
+The head is not the best yet, but it does foam up well.
 It is much like I would anticipate from a higher carbonated, heavy sugar drink.

 Zip -- 1 out of 3 mugs

-This was rather uneventful.
+This could have been more uneventful.
 While not bad, it is just a sugar beverage.

 Post Consumption Impression – 2 out of 3 mugs